Dr Cristina Giogha is a member of the Innate Immune Responses to Infection Research group in the Centre for Innate Immunity and Infectious Diseases.

+Gastrointestinal illness is a significant cause of sickness and death around the world, particularly in young children.
+Cristina studies a range of medically important bacteria that cause gastroenteritis such as E. coli, Salmonella and Shigella.
 These disease-causing bacteria block the human immune response that would otherwise help to eliminate the infection.
 Each pathogen injects a set of virulence proteins into human cells to interrupt cell signaling pathways.
 Cristina’s work aims to understand exactly how these bacterial proteins exert their activity and to use this information to design and develop more effective vaccines and treatments for gastrointestinal disease.